jonathansillito/open-source-project-course/README.md

 ## Learning outcomes

-These learning outcomes are motivated by the mission of the software engineering emphasis: *"We develop Christlike leaders in software engineering who bless others by being creative, collaborative, capable, and curious."* And by the aims of a BYU education: *"A BYU education should be (1) spiritually strengthening, (2) intellectually enlarging, and (3) character building, leading to (4) lifelong learning and service."*
+These learning outcomes are motivated by the mission of the software engineering emphasis: *"We develop Christlike leaders in software engineering who bless others by being creative, collaborative, capable, and curious."* And by the aims of a BYU education: *"A BYU education should be (1) spiritually strengthening, (2) intellectually enlarging, and (3) character building, leading to (4) lifelong learning and service."* At a high level we hope that students will be able to:

+> Apply engineering skills to make meaningful, quality contributions, following appropriate processes

+We hope the following more specific learning outcomes will help you accomplish that outcome during this course, but we also hope they will provide a foundation that will allow you to improve at your ability to make meaningful contributions throughout your career.

 **Creative**